 Top Tracks: Nigga Wit a Dream, Lovely Day in May, and Return on Investment

 I don’t need to skip a song on “Very New Heights” because this entire project is flawless.
 It’s rare that I feel like that about a project but this is hands down a beautiful body of work.
-Nate talks about everything from being a Philly native (that’s the homie) to being on his grind, making self-care a priority, and keeping his chakras clean.
+Nate talks about everything from being a Philly native to being on his grind, making self-care a priority, and keeping his chakras clean.
 This is one of those projects that a lot of people can relate to and really feel because it’s so versatile but ultimately has a central theme.
 He floated on this, from start to finish, and I’ve for sure probably have listened to it every day.
 The beats?
 Perfect and he also sampled some fire oldies but goodies!

 Release Date: September 4, 2020